-Having the scans may make you anxious, especially if a problem is found.
-If you prefer not to know about any problems that your baby has before the birth, you need to think carefully whether you should have the scans.
+Having the scans may make you anxious, especially if there is an unexpected finding.
+If you prefer not to know, you need to think carefully whether you should have the scans.
 You should discuss your concerns with your midwife.

 Results